fernandostc/tm-summit-challenges/content/_index.md

 ----

 ## Now let’s start the challenge!
-The first step will be creating your Trend Micro Cloud One Account 👨‍💻 👩‍💻 💻 ☁️
+The first step will be creating your account on CTFd platform to answer the challenges questionnaire 👨‍💻 👩‍💻 💻 ☁️